trevorjalt/DSA-Hashmaps/README.md

 ````
 A:

-Because str1 and str2 have the same key, when we set them in map1 they are colliding.  str2's value replaces str1's value for the key: 'Hello World.'
+Because str1 and str2 have the same key, when we set them in map1, str2's value replaces str1's value for the key: 'Hello World.'
 This behavior is repeated for str3 and str 4 in map2.
 ````

 ## 3) Demonstrate understanding of Hash maps